 Recipes featuring posto are aplenty today as it entered the urban kitchen and range from fritters, aloo-posto (potatoes in poppy-seed paste), kancha posto bata (raw poppy-seed paste) to murgi-posto (chicken in poppy-seed paste), dim-posto (egg in poppy-seed paste), and rui-posto (fish in poppy-seed paste).

-The story of posto is the story of drug trade, exploitation and the Opium Wars and eating posto is just a tip of an entire culinary repertoire born out of waste.
+The story of posto is the story of the drug trade, exploitation and the Opium Wars, and eating posto is just the tip of an entire culinary repertoire born out of waste.
 Much like how the once humble pate or foie gras, made by European peasants from animal offal for protein and warmth in bitter winters now occupies pride place on fine dining tables.